ljleb/sd-mecha/guide/2-user-defined-merge-methods/README.md

 1. A model config to hold the block keys.
 This is required to enable conversion and serialization
 2. A conversion function that maps each block to a key

-This is an example config that splits SDXL in two blocks (a specific key vs the rest of the model):
+This is an example config that splits SDXL in two categories (a specific key vs the rest of the model):

 ```python
 from sd_mecha.extensions import model_configs